Anti-Greek sentiment: Turkey

 Anti-Greek sentiment is "deeply rooted" in the Turkish public.
 A 2011 survey in Turkey revealed that 67% of respondents had unfavorable views toward Greeks, though only 6% said they saw Greece as their main enemy in a poll carried out that same year.
 Despite this, according to political scientist Emre Erdogan, Greece remains one of the "eternal enemies of Turkey", along with Armenia.
 Journalist Dr. Cenk Saraçoğlu of Ankara University argues that anti-Greek attitudes in Turkey "are no longer constructed and shaped by social interactions between the 'ordinary people' [...]
 Rather, the Turkish media and state promote and disseminate an overtly anti-Greek discourse."
 On the other hand, Turkish political scientist Bahar Rumelili wrote in 2007:

 In 1821 Greeks of Constantinople were massacred in response to the Greek War of Independence, while Patriarch Gregory V of Constantinople was hanged.

 During and following World War I, almost all of the Greek population of Anatolia was either exterminated by the Ottoman government or later transferred to Greece as part of a population exchange based on religious affiliation.

 In September 1955 the Turkish government sponsored anti-Greek riots and pogrom in Constantinople.
 The dispute over Cyprus kept anti-Greek feelings in Turkey high.
-At the height of the intercommunal violence in Cyprus, thousands of Greeks were expelled from Turkey, mostly Constantinople.
-In March of that year all persons (over 6,000) with Greek citizenship were expelled "on the grounds that they were dangerous to the 'internal and external' security of the state."
+At the height of the intercommunal violence in Cyprus, thousands of Greeks were expelled from Turkey in 1964–1965, mostly Constantinople.
+In March 1964, all persons (over 6,000) with Greek citizenship were expelled "on the grounds that they were dangerous to the 'internal and external' security of the state."
 Additionally, in September 1964, 10,000 Greeks were expelled.
 Cumhuriyet reported that 30,000 "Turkish nationals of Greek descent had left permanently, in addition to the Greeks who had been expelled."
 Within months a total of 40,000 Greeks were expelled from Constantinople.